2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Below, **we offer a non-exhaustive set of ideas that can be implemented within a community or during a meeting**.

-You are free to choose the ones you like, but also to add more by making a "Pull Request" on GitHub.
+You are free to choose the ones you like, and you can also add more by creating a "Pull Request" on GitHub.

 ####

-But before we begin, it seems interesting to elaborate on a point already listed in earlier parts of this course.
+However, before we begin, it is worthwhile to elaborate on a point already mentioned in earlier parts of this course.

 When you launch a meeting on Bitcoin, you meet new people.
-So social interactions are important, and beer (alcohol in general) makes these types of events festive.
+So, social interactions are important, and beer (alcohol in general) makes these types of events festive.
 But CAUTION:

-- on the one hand, **alcohol inhibits some cognitive abilities** (thinking, comprehension, etc.).
-It therefore becomes **more difficult for participants to follow serious discussions** - or a presentation - after having a sweet alcoholic drink;
+- On the one hand, **alcohol inhibits some cognitive abilities** (thinking, comprehension, etc.).
+It therefore becomes **more difficult for participants to follow serious discussions** - or a presentation - after having a sweet alcoholic drink.
-- on the other hand, **alcohol can be comforting**: every month, you have your "Bitcoin moment," with your new friends.
-You share a common passion, and that's very positive! **But is drinking beers really the main goal of your meeting?** Wouldn't you rather exchange information about your new discoveries/research, learn from others' experiences; or even democratize Bitcoin to newcomers, to initiate them?
+- On the other hand, **alcohol can be comforting**.
+Every month, you have your "Bitcoin moment" with your new friends.
+You share a common passion, and that's very positive! **But is drinking beer really the main goal of your meeting?** Wouldn't you rather exchange information about your new discoveries/research, learn from others' experiences, or even democratize Bitcoin to newcomers, to initiate them?

 Everyone has their own desires, their own beliefs, their own personality.
-So, no judgment is made here about how one or the other meeting works.
+No judgment is made here about which meeting works best for you.
 After all, **it is around a beer that we remake the world, but it is not how we transform it deeply**.

 ![immagine](assets/fr/36.webp)